Mercedes E-Class saloon - MPG, running costs & CO2

 The E 300 e and E300 de plug-in hybrid models are also the most affordable in the E-Class range for company-car drivers.
 Their low emissions figures place them in the lower BiK bandings for business drivers.
 Both are significantly more expensive to buy than the conventional petrol and diesel counterparts, however.

-Costing almost £10,000 less to buy, the entry-level E 200 2.0-litre petrol could suit private customers, returning up to 38.7mpg.
-Emissions of 165g/km result in a high BiK banding, which will be a big turn off for company-car drivers.
+Costing almost £10,000 less to buy, the entry-level E 200 2.0-litre petrol could suit private customers, returning up to 39.8mpg.
+Emissions from 162g/km result in a high BiK banding, which will be a big turn off for company-car drivers.

-The other non-AMG petrol is the E 450, which has a larger 3.0-litre petrol engine and four-wheel drive.
+The other non-AMG petrol is the E 450, which has a larger 3.0-litre petrol engine and four-wheel drive, and is only available in the range-topping trim.
 It manages up to 31.4mpg and CO2 emissions of 204g/km, making it an unattractive proposition for business drivers.

 If fuel economy and emissions are less of a priority than performance, the other petrol-powered E-Class is the Mercedes AMG E 53 4MATIC.
 It’s very fast, boasting a 3.0-litre turbocharged V6 with 429bhp.
 That’s not the end of the story, either, because unlike the outgoing AMG E43, this is a hybrid ‘EQ’ model with a significant torque boost from its electric motor.
 This is more for improving performance than fuel-efficiency, though, but you’ll pay for that power with a 29.7mpg fuel consumption and 212g/km CO2 emissions.